-What do you do when the subject is a disease as much as a person, and when the disease then subsumes the person – to the point where he can't recognize his own son?
+What does an artist do when the subject is a disease as much as a person, and when the disease then subsumes the person – to the point where he can’t recognize his own son?

 Father’s Day is approaching, raising questions about the safety of visiting fathers and grandfathers.
 A doctor offers guidelines.